HipByte/RubyMotionSamples/ios/ExtensionsAndFrameworks/readme.md

-The app showcases the use of extension and framework targets in iOS.
-This were the console commands used to create the main app and targets:
+This app showcases the use of extension and framework targets in iOS.
+These were the console commands used to create the main app and targets:

 ```bash
 motion create ExtensionsAndFrameworks --template=ios